 10. Stop to help

-If you see somebody in the street who may need assistance, offer to help them.
-They might say no, and then again they might say yes.
-You could end up making their day.
+If you see somebody who may need assistance, offer to help them.
+They might say no – but they might say yes, and you could end up making their day.

 Bonus: Self-kindness

-• Daily me time.
-Make sure you have something you can look forward to indulging in every day.
-You might have a favourite TV show, a certain food that you like, or an activity you can enjoy doing.
+- Daily me time: Make sure you have something to look forward to every day.
+This might be a favourite TV show, a certain food you like, or an activity you enjoy doing.

-• Love yourself.
-You have to spend every second of your life with yourself.
-Be your own best friend, your inner dialogue should talk to you in the same way you would talk to somebody you profoundly cared about.
+- Love yourself: You have to spend every second of your life with yourself, so be your own best friend.
+Try to talk to yourself in the same way you would talk to somebody else you care about.
+Mindfulness or journaling can help reinforce positive self-talk.

 Call, text, email or web chat FamilyLine